Finnish Defence Forces: World War II

 When the Soviets invaded in November 1939, the Finns, led by Marshal Mannerheim, defeated the Red Army on numerous occasions, including at the crucial Battle of Suomussalmi.
 These successes were in large part thanks to the application of motti tactics.
 Finland successfully defended its independence but ceded 9% of its territory per the Moscow Peace Treaty.
 During the war, the Finns lost 25,904 men, while the Soviet losses were 167,976 dead.

 Finnish troops equipped with Panzerfaust antitank weapons walk past a destroyed Soviet T-34 tank during the Battle of Tali-Ihantala.
 The lead soldier is also armed with a Suomi KP/-31.

 Finland fought in the Continuation War alongside Germany from 1941 to 1944.
 Thanks to Nazi-German aid, the army was much better equipped, and the period of conscription was increased to two years, making possible the formation of sixteen infantry divisions.
 Having initially deployed on the defensive, the Finns took advantage of the weakened Soviet positions as a consequence of Operation Barbarossa, swiftly recovering their lost territories and invading Soviet territory in Karelia, after settling into defensive positions in December 1941.
 The Soviet offensive of June 1944 undid these Finnish gains and, while failing in its objective of destroying the Finnish army and forcing Finland's unconditional surrender, forced Finland out of the war.
 The Finns were able to preserve their independence with key defensive victories over the Red Army, the Battle of Tali-Ihantala being very significant.

+Impact of World War II on the later Armed Forces - into the cold war and present day

+During the Cold War, the FAF had to conceal much of its war planning and preparations, which were directed against an Soviet invasion.
+The size of the Finnish Armed Forces has remained large ever since;